Skip to Content

-Surgery to bypass (go around) the blocked part of the vein is sometimes used for cancer patients, but is used more often for patients without cancer.
+Surgery to bypass (go around) the blocked part of the vein is sometimes used for cancer patients, but is used more often for patients who do not have cancer.

-Superior vena cava syndrome is serious and the symptoms can be upsetting for the patient and family.
+Superior vena cava syndrome is serious and the signs and symptoms can be upsetting for the patient and family.
 It is important that patients and family members ask questions about superior vena cava syndrome and how to treat it.
-This can help relieve anxiety about symptoms such as swelling, trouble swallowing, coughing, and hoarseness.
+This can help relieve anxiety about signs and symptoms such as swelling, trouble swallowing, coughing, and hoarseness.

 Patients with advanced cancer sometimes decide not to have any serious treatment.
-Palliative treatment can help keep patients comfortable by relieving symptoms to improve their quality of life.
+Palliative treatment can help keep patients comfortable by relieving signs and symptoms to improve their quality of life.

 Superior vena cava syndrome in a child is a serious medical emergency because the child's windpipe can become blocked.